 live our lives conformed to the ideologies and values of this age.
 Yes, very

-Disciples of Jesus must not do evil so some greater “good may come.”
-The
+must not do evil so some greater “good may come.”
+The ends do not

-ends do not justify the means!
-The church is called to something far different
+justify the means!
+The church is called for something far different than the

-than the ideologies and methods of the kingdoms of this world.
+ideologies and methods of the kingdoms and political systems of the present “evil